 Don’t Have a Blue Christmas

 Perhaps the only thing odder than bringing a tree inside is hanging enticing baubles that just beg to be knocked down and played with.
 Make sure all strings of Christmas lights are tucked safely in the branches and your pup stays away from the outlets.
-Keep any glass ornaments far out of reach of little paws.
+Keep any ornaments far out of reach of little paws to ensure nothing gets chewed on, swallowed, or causes other injuries.
 Also, if you’ve got dogs or cats at home, forgo the tinsel!
 Eating it can lead to digestive problems — some so serious they may even require surgery.

 Chestnuts Roasting on an Open Fire